dotnet/csharplang/proposals/generic-ref-struct.md

 ### Constraints vs. anti constraints
 The syntax `where T : ref struct` appears in the space C# refers to as constraints.
 That is the syntax is meant to constraint or limit the set of types that are legal for the generic type parameter.

-This feature though expands the set of types available.
+However, this feature expands the set of types available.
 The set of types applicable to `T where T : ref struct` is larger than simply `T`.
 This means the feature is an anti-constraint yet it occupies a constraint location.

 It is reasonable to consider a new syntax here that cleanly differentiates our anti-constraints from actual constraints.
 At the time of this writing though there are only two proposed anti-constraints and one is lacking supporting evidence.
 This makes it questionable if it meets the bar for a new syntax or not.